younglim/developer.gov.sg/collections/_our-digital-journey/who-we-are.md

 to insert something on when and how they can use our logo and to following the branding guide?

 - [The DevPortal logos](/assets/files/singapore-government-developer-portal-logos.zip){:target="_blank"}
-- The DevPortal branding guide
+- The DevPortal branding guide (coming soon)

 ### Our Milestones and Achievements